 Expenditures incurred for the project are initiated by PIU following standardized procedures implemented for the GFSM Portfolio as monitored by the CIU, in compliance with GFSM and World Bank policies.

-SEEP has a designated Cost Center in 4Gov, established at the beginning of the project and used throughout its duration.
+SEEP has a designated Cost Center in Fundware, established at the beginning of the project and used throughout its duration.
 The budget for the cost center is aligned with the GFSM Chart of Accounts, based on the nature of listed activities, determined by CIU FM, with assistance and review of the GFSM Budget division.

-The designated Finance Officer to SEEP receives all transactions initiated by the PIU and conducts a review prior to processing with DOFA.
+The designated CIU Finance Officer to SEEP receives all transactions initiated by the PIU and conducts a review prior to processing with DOFA.
 Transactions are assigned an account number, and manual records are maintained within the CIU for all project transactions.

 Financial Reporting

-The CIU Finance Officer for SEEP prepares financial reports for the project as required by the legal covenants in the FA and Disbursement Financing Implementation Letter (DFIL).
+The CIU Finance Officer for SEEP prepares financial reports for the project as required by the legal covenants in the FA and Disbursement Financial Implementation Letter (DFIL).
 Additional reporting may be requested and agreed upon with the PIU or the GFSM, as needed.

 Financial Monitoring/Audit